wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 where

- * `SUBSCRIBE.Request` is the ID from the original request.
+ * `SUBSCRIBE.Request` MUST be the ID from the original request.
- * `Error` is an URI that gives the error of why the request could not be fulfilled.
+ * `Error` MUST be an URI that gives the error of why the request could not be fulfilled.

 *Example*